tylerlum/CarND-LaneLines-P1/writeup.md

 Some potential shortcomings of the pipeline include:

 * __Limited region of interest__: As of right now, the region of interest is a trapezoid with a center triangle removed.
 This works very well for forward-facing cameras on cars and for situations in which the car is simply staying in the middle of the lane.
-However, this would not work well for cameras that look side-ways or diagonally, or if they are tilted upwards or downward.
+However, this would not work well for cameras that look side-ways or diagonally, or if they are tilted upwards or downwards.

 * __Potential sensitivity to lighting__: As of right now, the parameters are set to work very well in well-lit conditions like those shown in the test images and videos.
 However, in situations with very, very high brightness (sun shining directly at the camera) or low-brightness (lighting from moon, streetlights, or headlights), this may not be able to detect lines properly.

-* __Inability to detect draw curved lines__: As of right now, the lane lines detected are always two straight lines.
+* __Inability to draw curved lines__: As of right now, the lane lines detected are always two straight lines.
 While this works well for straight roads or slightly curved roads, this may not work for roads with sharper turns, such as round-abouts.

 ## 3. Possible improvements to the pipeline